9 Facts That Prove Queen Elizabeth’s Devotion To Her Beloved Corgis

 The late monarch always kept her pups by her side.

 Though Queen Elizabeth’s corgis have all passed, we will always associate these short-legged, long-bodied dogs with her.
-During Queen Elizabeth’s more than six decade-long reign, the monarch has accomplished many things.
+During Queen Elizabeth’s reign, the late monarch accomplished many things.
 Her corgis, who were by her side even longer, mostly enjoyed a life of luxury.
 From personal chefs to a dog bed with sheets (they were changed daily, we might add!), Queen Elizabeth’s corgis lived better than most spoiled pups.
 Keep scrolling to learn more about the many ways Queen Elizabeth and her royal staff indulged the monarch’s fur babies.